 Ductless heat pumps are an ideal way to heat and cool spaces that lack ductwork and venting.
-In this article, we look at the average costs of these units, as well as the top brands, features, advantages & disadvantages, FAQs, and where these systems are typically installed.
+In this article, we look at the average costs of these units, warranty terms, efficiency, as well as the top brands, features, advantages & disadvantages, FAQs, and where these systems are typically installed.

-A ductless A/C is an air conditioning system designed to cool spaces without ductwork, which makes it popular in warmer climates like Asia and Central & South America, and the Southern United States, and in certain types of homes in northern climates.
+Essentially, a ductless mini-split A/C is an air conditioning system designed to cool spaces without ductwork, which makes these devices popular in warmer climates like Asia, Central & South America, the Southern United States, and in certain types of homes in northern climates.

-Ductless split systems are also popular in Canada in a variety of specific situations, which we’ll cover in more detail below.
+Ductless mini-split systems are also popular in Canada in a variety of specific situations, which we’ll cover in more detail below.

 Ductless systems are also common in commercial buildings and businesses.